fommil/fpmortals/manuscript/under-review.md

 <console>:1: error: '<-' expected but '=' found.
 ~~~~~~~~

-but we can workaround it by defining a `val` outside the `for` or wrap
+We can workaround the limitation by defining a `val` outside the `for`
-the initial assignment:
+or wrap the initial assignment:

 {lang="text"}
 ~~~~~~~~